weisser-dev/microservice_blueprint_java/README.md

 ***Info**/ **best practice**: Why should I always check the database for each request?
 Just create a **cache**.
 When the server starts or adds data to the database, it is filled with data.
 Advantage: significantly less load on the system and your database*

 #### Project: [GitHub: microservice_blueprint_java](https://github.com/whit-e/microservice_blueprint_java)

+If you are interested in how to run this service as a container, check this tutorial: https://whit-e.com/articles/dockerizing-our-service